nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### As a deterrent against handing over the key to a third party

 When there is one key, whoever has access to it has full control over the baker.
 When there are two keys, the possibility emerges of each of these keys being controlled by different people or entities.
-For example, the delegate key would be in physical custody of the baker, while the consensus key could be:
+For example, the delegate key would likely be in physical custody of the baker, while the consensus key could be handed to, or created by:

-* hosted in a cloud platform where the cloud provider may revoke access unilaterally,
+* a cloud platform, or
-* handed to a contractor or baking-as-a-service provider taking care of the baking operations on behalf of the baker.
+* a contractor or baking-as-a-service provider taking care of the baking operations on behalf of the baker.

 This constitues a centralization risk:

-* some cloud operators have a large market share, which may give them the power to disrupt or stop the network,
+* the cloud platform may revoke access unilaterally.
+Some cloud operators have a large market share, which may give them the power to disrupt or stop the network,
 * dominant baking service providers may emerge.

+At any time, if over one third of the stake goes offline, the chain can not move forward.
+Decentralization is key to avoiding this.

-The drain operation acts as an additional deterrent and ensures that the consensus keys ultimately has the same control over the balance than the delegate's key.
+The drain operation acts as an deterrent against centralization and ensures that the consensus keys ultimately has the same control over the balance than the delegate's key.

 #### As a recovery mechanism from baker's key loss